 THIS CANNOT BE USED FOR A PRACTICUM

 Humanitarian Health Initiative Internship

 We are pleased to announce the Gillings Humanitarian Health Initiative offers several paid Gillings graduate student internships.
 Each internship works on projects focused on different humanitarian health areas our faculty members are engaged in.

 Students get the opportunity to observe the work that CDC does, including national and international outbreak responses, developing public health guidelines, and collaborating with groups internal and external to CDC in Puerto Rico and elsewhere.
 These are UNPAID opportunities.

 First-year residential MPH students who have secured a global practicum placement or 2nd year residential MPH-RD students who have secured a global Advanced Placement for Summer 2021.
 We expect to grant between 5-10 awards to students.
-Awards can be up to $2,000 each.
 Global is defined as an (in-person or remote due to COVID-19 restrictions) international placement or placement in the U.S. with a global health focus (global NGO or immigrant, refugee or migrant population).